pmazumda/pmazumda.github.io/_posts/2020-10-26-What-is-a-haproxy-and-how-does-it-work.md

 ### Performance

-HAProxy is an event-driven, non-blocking engine combining a very fast I/O layerwith a priority-based, multi-threaded scheduler.
+HAProxy is an event-driven, non-blocking engine combining a very fast I/O layer with a priority-based, multi-threaded scheduler.
 As it is designed with a data forwarding goal in mind, its architecture is optimized to move data as fast as  possible with the least possible operations.
 It focuses on optimizing the CPU cache's efficiency by sticking connections to the same CPU as long as possible.As such it implements a layered model offering bypass mechanisms at each level ensuring data doesn't reach higher levels unless needed.
 Most of the processing is performed in the kernel, and HAProxy does its best to help the kernel do the work as fast as possible by giving some hints or by avoiding certain operation when it guesses they could be grouped later.
 As a result, typical figures show 15% of the processing time spent in HAProxy versus 85% in the kernel in TCP or HTTP close mode, and about 30% for HAProxy versus 70% for the kernel in HTTP keep-alive mode.

 A single process can run many proxy instances; configurations as large as 300000 distinct proxies in a single process were reported to run fine.
 A single core, single CPU setup is far more than enough for more than 99% users, and as such, users of containers and virtual machines are encouraged to use the absolute smallest images they can get to save on operational costs and simplify troubleshooting.
 However the machine HAProxy runs on must never ever swap, and its CPU must not be artificially throttled (sub-CPU allocation in hypervisors) nor be shared with compute-intensive processes which would induce a very high context-switch latency.